Veriqloud/ubqc_squidasm/Jupyter-notebook/README.md

 2. Configure the simulation by tuning the parameters in function `run_simulation()` in the cells.
 Or use the default configuration without modification.
 3. Press shift + enter keys to run a cell in the jupyter notebook.
 If the input circuit is legit, the software will draw the input circuit and give the computational results.

+# Note
+- A new configuration file with noise or loss need to be included in `ubqcSim` function in order to extract the right outcome.
+Otherwise the successful rate will always be 0.

 # Additional tool
 One of the quantum circuit import method is via a `.qasm` file.
 For those who are not familiar with QASM syntax but want to try the feature, we provides a script(`makeQASMfile.py`) to convert Qiskit quantum circuit object to a `.qasm` file.